 If you are someone who is in need of a healthy alternative but you do not have access to coconut butter, consider the following options.

 Apples are nature’s candy.
-Applesauce can also be used in many situations that involve baking and are a good alternative for those who may be sensitive to dairy.
+Applesauce is a good coconut butter substitute and can also be used in many situations that involve baking.

 Applesauce carries a lot of natural sweetness, without the extra calories and fat that most butter has.
 The texture of applesauce can substitute regular butter or margarine in dense desserts, such as cakes and brownies.

 Note that applesauce is very sweet, so be careful how much you are using compared to any sugar that may have already been added to your dessert.

 If you are looking to substitute butter for dietary reasons, you can use the same applesauce measurements as you would for butter.
 However, if the texture or sweetness becomes too much, you can cut the applesauce in half with oil.

 For example, if the recipe calls for one cup of butter, you can swap the butter with a cup of applesauce.
 Or, you can use half a cup of applesauce and half a cup of oil.